 Can Rehab Help Overcome This Problem?

 For example, we can provide dual-diagnosis care that helps to manage your stress and your addiction.
-This care option treats acute stress and substance abuse as one coherent concern and will offer intensive psychological counseling, behavior adjustment, and more.
+This care option treats acute stress and substance use as one coherent concern and will offer intensive psychological counseling, behavior adjustment, and more.
 In this way, you can recover not only from the stress in your life but your addiction as well.

 Rehab can also help you learn more about problems such as triggers and other behaviors that cause you to abuse.
 We can teach you how to avoid stressors and cyclical behaviors that may seem impossible to avoid without help.
-And if your family is affected by your addiction, our family therapy sessions can help them get through this challenging process with you.
+In addiction, if your family is affected by your addiction, our family therapy sessions can help them get through this challenging process with you.

 Let Us Help You Beat Your Acute Stress Disorder

-If you need help answering the question “what is an acute stress disorder?” and getting through drug addiction, please call 866.262.0531 to contact us at Crestview.
+If you need help answering the question “what is an acute stress disorder?” and getting through drug addiction, call 866.262.0531 to contact us at Crestview.
 We provide many care options that can help you overcome your addiction, such as outpatient and aftercare treatment.
 Our focus on dual-diagnosis and other care options will help you become a happier and healthier person.